 For those who don’t want to worry about pulling your luggage around the lounge, use a locker by the entrance.
 You can program a code to ensure your items are secured while using the lounge.

 Finally, behind the bar is the restrooms and showers.
 There are two showers available for use.

-flight or during a connection.
+For international airport lounges the JAL lounge is alright.
+It’s a good place to rest, utilize free wi fi before a flight or during a connection.
 I personally prefer the Cathay Pacific lounge, but with it closed due to Covid the JAL lounge sufficed.
 The Japanese food and sake are fine, and the service is top notch.
 It also was one of the few lounges to still offer showers during the pandemic.
 If you’re flying through Bangkok come in for a drink, but don’t arrive extra early.
 There’s no real perk to this lounge and nothing extra special about it.